ProximityMicrowave/Obsidian-Vaults/Ragnarok/Perennian.md

 # Perennian Sisterhood
 The Perennian Sisterhood, sometimes just called Perennian's for short, is a race of all female clones.
 Each of them have been genetically engineered to meet their peoples definition of perfection.
-They are among the most technologically advanced [Humans](Human) in the galaxy.
+They are among the most technologically advanced [Humans](Baseline%20Human.md) in the galaxy.

 ## Appearance
-Perennians are all approximately six-feet three-inches tall.
-They keep a youthful appearance typically not appearing older than thirty.
-They are renowned throughout the galaxy for their beauty.
-Most have white hair due to age, however their natural hair color lingers for an extremely long time and though they of course have the technology to color their hair, colored hair is a strong indicator of youth, while white hair is considered dignified and a sign of true adulthood.

-Each Perennian is of a lineage, when a Perennian is lost, dies, or exiled, she is cloned and a repository of memories from their lineage known as an [Almanac](Perennian##Almanac) is passed on to the new custodian of the lineage.
+Perennians at first glace appear to be tall, young, beautiful baseline [humans](Baseline%20Human.md), however they have received extensive extensive genetic modifications making them at least as divergent as any other post-human species.
+### Reproduction
+Perennians are all born sterile and reproduce through the use of cloning and gestation chambers.
+Each Perennian is the custodian of a Lineage and is a perfect clone of the previous custodian.
+### Physical characteristics
+Due to extensive genetic engineering Perennian's appear as homo sapiens, however genetically they are at least as divergent as any other post-human species.
+Also due to genetic engineering they are extremely homogeneous.
+All perrenians will grow to a height of between 6'2" and 6'4 with an average height of 6'3".
+They are pale skinned and born with dark brown or black hair, which will turn white between the ages of four hundred ninety and five hundred ten.
+They possess incredible physical strength and endurance that betrays their feminine physiques.
+Most perrenians upon reaching physical maturity at age forty choose to receive several cybernetic augmentations, most notably to the eyes, lungs, and liver.
+However upgrades to the lungs, heart, and kidneys are also common.
 ### Fashion and Clothing
 Perennians are typically seen wearing form fitting conservative clothing, revealing very little skin.
 Their clothing is made from a nano-fabric which adjusts with temperature to maintain a comfortable internal temperature in a wide range of climates.